Data protection statement

 We do not process confidential personal information.

-With the help of information from cookies, the University of Helsinki’s partners can also track the user numbers and use of the service.
-Our partners typically need user data to create targeted marketing based on user interests as well as to monitor the effectiveness of their communications and marketing.
+Cookie data also helps partners of the University of Helsinki monitor visitor numbers and usage of the service.
+Advertising agencies and other partners need user data primarily for producing targeted advertising based on visitors’ interests, as well as for assessing the productivity of communications and marketing.

 The University of Helsinki’s public website uses third-party applications to maintain the site and to offer services to its users, clients and partners.